tupipa/panda/panda/plugins/trace_deadwrite/README.md

 You can access guest either by VNC viewer, or by ssh inside the container.
 #### VNC access on host or container

 You can access the guest VM with 5915 port on your host.

-For example, if your host is Ubuntu/Linux, you can run `vncviewer localhost:5
+For example, if your host is Ubuntu/Linux, you can run something like `vncviewer localhost:5915`

 #### SSH access
 Inside container, the guest VM has an ip address of 192.168.53.89.